ax-va/Interactive-Data-Visualization-Dale-2023/README.md

 ```
 http://localhost:8080/sandbox/
 ```
-Press Ctrl+Shift+J to open the Console panel.
+Press Ctrl+Shift+J to open the Console tab.

 Press Ctrl+C to stop the server.

+## Chrome
+Press Ctrl+Shift+I to open the Elements tab (or More Tools -> Developer Tools / Weitere Tools -> Entwicklertools).

 ## MongoDB
 Install manually on Ubuntu: